RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-with-managed-mysql/README.md

 If you import an existing key,</br>
 make sure to paste in the **public** key and not the private one.

-> If you create a new key with *aws*, please consider 'chmod 400' the downloaded private key file.
+> If you create a new key with *aws*, please consider `chmod 400` the downloaded private key file.

 ### Prerequisite: Download files